Skip to main content

 Written by Ira

-Omnisend doesn't replace any of the automated notifications you are sending.
-If you wish to design your Order Confirmation, Shipping Confirmation, Abandoned Cart emails, etc. you will need to create and enable them in Omnisend.
+Omnisend doesn't replace any of the automated notifications you are already sending through Shopify.
+If you wish to design your Order Confirmation, Shipping Confirmation, Abandoned Cart emails, etc., you will need to create and enable them in Omnisend.
 The automatic responses sent by Shopify should be disabled or replaced.

 In this article, we'll explain what responses are and how they can be replaced with the emails you design in Omnisend.